prescient-devices/PD-Nodes/dashboard-input-persistence/README.md

 # node-red-contrib-dashboard-input-nodes-with-persistence

+> [!CAUTION]
+> This package has been deprecated and is no longer maintained

 This module provides drop-in replacement nodes for the standard dashboard input nodes (version 2.28.2) with one additional feature: the ability to have their state persist (be preserved) accross node (re)starts, for example,